About Us / ESG

 SGA’s Three Areas of Focus

-- Companies tend to value our longer-term perspective compared to short-term investors that are less concerned with strategic business direction and long-term wealth creation.
+- While SGA does not invest in companies on the pretext of implementing activist positions, we have found that managements tend to value our longer-term perspective compared to those of shorter-term investors less concerned with strategic business direction and long-term wealth creation.

 - SGA’s proxy voting policy is intended to support standards-based ESG proposals that we expect to enhance long-term shareholder value while aligning the interests of the company with those of society at large.